paulmadsenhbar/HIPs/keyrotation.md

 A pre-rotated key must be defined at the time of state entity creation.

 If the attacker steals the hot key, they would be able to sign all transactions other than an AccountUpdate changing the keys.
-As such, they would be able to send HBARs etc. It would be the actual owner's resonsibility to monitor for such fraudulent transactions and (quickly) use the pre-rotated key from cold storage to change the key and prevent the attacker from cuasing any further harm.
+As such, they would be able to send HBARs etc. It would be the actual owner's resonsibility to monitor for such fraudulent transactions and (quickly) use the pre-rotated key from cold storage to change the key and prevent the attacker from causing any further harm.

 ## How to Teach This